karancode-singh/CoWIN-help/readme.md

 2. This script uses chrome drivers for selenium.
 Download the driver from https://sites.google.com/a/chromium.org/chromedriver/home and place the file in your python installation directory.
 3. I recommend using separate telegram channels for sending OTP and receiving notifications.
 So create two separate channels on telegram and set the 'otp_channel' and 'notify_channel' with respective channel ids in creds.json.
-4. Setup IFTTT or other automations on your android phone to forward SMS that contain 'CoWIN' to the OTP telegram channel.
+4. Setup IFTTT or other automations on your android phone to forward SMS that contain 'CoWIN is' to the OTP telegram channel.
 5. Get 'api_id' and 'api_hash' for your telegram account. https://core.telegram.org/api/obtaining_api_id should help.
 Set your telegram 'api_id', 'api_hash' and 'username' in respective fields in creds.json.
 6. Set 'mobile' in creds.json to the mobile number which you will use to authenticate on CoWIN portal.
 7. Set other variables to your preference in '## CoWIN ##' section of code.